oywm/learngit/readme.txt

  i am a super boy
+ yes i think you are very good